 Initially, individuals should ensure they visit their dentist as soon as they can if a chip or fissure is noticed on the film, as the longer it is left, the more often the installation will become damaged beyond repair.

-Patients are advised to ask their dentist about the possibility of applying dental composite over the broken veneer to resolve the issue, which is more appropriate for those that have broken at the back of the mouth.
+Patients are advised to ask their dentist about the possibility of applying dental composite over their broken veneers to resolve the issue, which will be cheaper than a veneer remake.

 Following this, many dental practitioners will recommend the damaged installation is replaced.
 Although this may seem like a drastic solution to a small problem, veneers are usually replaced after ten or 15 years regardless, so the solution could provide benefits for members of the public.